Across The Years is a fixed-time event featuring several race options.

 The object is to travel as far as possible in the time allotted.

-- The 48-hour race begins on December 30, 2013 and ends on January 1, 2014.
-You may elect to start on December 28, December 29 or January 1.
-Results from all starts will be combined in the final standings, but awards will be given out on January 1.
+- The 48-hour race begins on December 30, 2017 and ends on January 1, 2018.
+You may also elect to start on December 28, December 29, December 31 or January 1.
+Results from all starts will be combined in the final standings, and awards will be given out based upon standings on January 3.

-- The 24-hour race begins on December 31, 2013 and ends January 1, 2014.
-You may elect to start on December 28, December 29, December 30, January 1 or January 2.
-Results from all six starts will be combined in the final standings, but awards will be given out on January 1.
+- The 24-hour race begins on December 31, 2017 and ends January 1, 2018.
+You may also elect to start on December 28, December 29, December 30, January 1 or January 2.
+Results from all six starts will be combined in the final standings, and awards will be given out based upon standings on January 3.

 Across the Years will be held at Camelback Ranch – Glendale, located in Phoenix, Arizona. the spring training facilities for the Los Angeles Dodgers and the Chicago White Sox.